polterguy/phosphorusfive-dox/chapter-11.md

 The simplicity of passing around such *"execution objects"* to other parts of your code, providing callbacks to other lambda objects, is the reason why Hyperlambda got its name.
 You can easily pass in such lambda objects, to web service endpoints, completely reversing the responsibility of the client and the server.
 For the record, you can also do this *securely*.

+Notice, the **[eval]** Active Event, can also pass in arguments to your evaluated lambda objects, the exact same way you can pass in arguments to an Active Event.
+An evaluated lambda object, can also return values, the same way an Active Event can.
+Arguably hence, a lambda object evaluated using **[eval]**, becomes the equivalent of an *"anonymous function object"* that is capable of being (almost) perfectly interchanged with an Active Event invocation.

 ## Ignoring arguments

 **Warning**; As you may have intuitively understood by now, you can supply whatever arguments you wish, to any Active Event in your system - And the Active Event will simply *ignore* your arguments, unless it was explicitly iplemented to handle your arguments.